 Year 7 teaching groups are in most cases set in ability bands according to the assessment data received from primary schools.
 Setting pupils in ability groups allows us to target additional support to ensure all students reach their potential.
 In the core subjects, English, Maths and Science, students are more finely set according to ability.
 All teaching groups and ability bands are reviewed on a half termly basis to maintain effective intervention where necessary.

 Getting ready for Wales High School

 You can download the leaflet for “Getting Ready for Wales High School” which includes hints, tips and advice for starting here at Wales.

-If you require further information please do not hesitate to contact a member of the Transition Team on 01909 771291 or contact us by email at the address below;
+If you require further information please do not hesitate to contact a member of the Transition Team on 01909 771291 or contact us by email;